CoderStellaJ/Time-series-analysis-and-visualization/README.md

 in the case where the compound rate in the trend is not due to a price index (ie the series is not measured in a currency), logging can help linearize a series with an exponential trend (recall that log(exp(x)) = x).
 It does not remove an eventual trend whatsoever, unlike deflation.

+#### Autocorrelation plots (ACF & PACF)
+- An autocorrelation (ACF) plot represents the autocorrelation of the series with lags of itself.
+- A partial autocorrelation (PACF) plot represents the amount of correlation between a series and a lag of itself that is not explained by correlations at all lower-order lags.
+<br/> Ideally, we want no correlation between the series and lags of itself.
+Graphically speaking, we would like all the spikes to fall in the blue region.

 ### Financial concepts
 #### KTB Future